thomaswilburn/itc210-resources/readme.rst

 Week 1 - Server setup
 #####################

 You should have your staging server up and running, your GitHub repo for your theme stubbed out, and a deployment connection made between the two.
 The theme only needs to include ``style.css`` and ``index.php`` files for now--you'll be filling in the rest as you go.
+Email your repo URL and development server address to me via scc@thomaswilburn.net.

 *Due: Friday, Oct.
 2*